ManuSerp/ThreatPredictor/README.md

 Dependency can be install with `python install -r requirements.txt` It is recommanded to use a virutal environment to avoid conflicts with system-wide Python pakcages.

+## What is done ?
+- We have a FeatureReduction class which implements TruncatedSVD

 ## Current issue

+Actually I have some issue with DBSCAN and SpectralClustering which ask to many ressources (eg. RAM and hard disk memory) even if we reduced the number of features.

 ACtually I have some issue whoth one hot encoding of the symbolic data